-- 3 The reviewers of NI 43-101 went to great lengths to ensure that all the professional bodies and grades of membership listed there as suitable for QP/CP reporting under NI 43-101 encapsulated the important principle that CPs/QPs could be disciplined by their home organisation wherever in the world they were operating indeed, we understand that some US state registration/licensing authorities were de-listed this time on the basis that they were not able to discipline members/registrants/licence holders outside their home state.
-On that point alone, the proposals for 41-101 look inconsistent with 43-101 and they endanger the CRIRSCO values and safeguards, which are designed to achieve (and in practice do achieve) a proper chain of international accountability which the proposed change would not only fail to achieve but might entirely undermine. - 4 One consequence of the proposed amendments, for the Canadian mining industry, would be a shortage of Qualified Persons to sign off the geological parts of prospectuses and this could therefore become a serious brake on development of minerals projects in Canada.
-Foreign mining engineers and geoscientists would be reluctant to take on a role which carries onerous additional registration requirements (for foreign resident QPs). - 5 In terms of the global mining industry, such new and additional restrictions by the Canadian authorities are likely to result in similar retaliatory regulations elsewhere, with a resulting breakdown of the system which has been carefully achieved, of international mutual recognition of professional qualifications.
-This would lead inevitably to restrictions in international opportunities for Canadian geological consultants. - 6 One direct result of the proposed amendments is that Canada would be less attractive as a jurisdiction under which mining companies wish to be listed.
-Many minerals companies which might otherwise have listed in Canada would now choose to list elsewhere, such as in London, where requirements are perceived to be less onerous and in particular where there would be less of a disincentive to QPs / CPs to sign off reports.
+- 3. The reviewers of NI 43-101 went to great lengths to ensure that all the professional bodies and grades of membership listed there as suitable for QP/CP reporting under NI 43-101 encapsulated the important principle that CPs/QPs could be disciplined by their home organisation wherever in the world they were operating indeed, we understand that some US state registration/licensing authorities were de-listed this time on the basis that they were not able to discipline members/registrants/licence holders outside their home state.
+EFG was audited and the qualification EurGeol was confirmed as being a suitable grade for a QP reporting under NI 43-101 subject to that person being suitably experienced.
+On that point alone, the proposals for 41-101 look inconsistent with 43-101 and they undermine the CRIRSCO values and safeguards, which are designed to achieve (and in practice do achieve) a proper chain of accountability which the proposed change would not only fail to achieve but might entirely undermine. - 4.
+One consequence of the proposed amendments, for the Canadian mining industry, would be a shortage of Qualified Persons to sign off the geological parts of prospectuses and this could therefore become a serious brake on development of minerals projects in Canada.
+Foreign mining engineers and geoscientists will be reluctant to take on a role which carries onerous additional registration requirements (for foreign resident QPs). - 5.
+In terms of the global mining industry, such new and additional restrictions by the Canadian authorities are likely to result in similar retaliatory regulations elsewhere, with a resulting breakdown of the system which has been carefully achieved, of international mutual recognition of professional qualifications.
+This would lead inevitably to restrictions in international opportunities for Canadian geological consultants. - 6.
+One direct result of the proposed amendments is that Canada would be less attractive as a jurisdiction under which mining companies wish to be listed.
+Many minerals companies which might otherwise have listed in Canada would now choose to list elsewhere, such as in London.
+In London, regulatory requirements are perceived to be less onerous, but we assure you that safeguards for investors in relation to QPs are no less effective.
+The additional regulation is likely to be a disincentive to European QPs / CPs to sign off reports in Canada.

-3. CONCLUSIONS
+CONCLUSIONS